 ● Section 92 of 164: Section 92.
 On written petition of any person, having a residence or place of business in a town where a corporation is engaged in the manufacture, transmission or sale of gas or the distribution of electricity, aggrieved by its refusal or neglect to supply him with gas or electricity, the department may, after notice to the corporation to appear at a time and place therein named to show cause why the prayer of such petition should not be granted, issue an order directing and requiring it to supply the petitioner with gas or other thermal energy, as determined by the department pursuant to the priorities of section 1A of chapter 25, or electricity, upon such terms and conditions as are legal and reasonable; provided, however, that if such corporation is engaged in such town solely in the transmission of gas such order shall not be made where it appears that compliance therewith would result in permanent financial loss to the corporation.
 A gas company may meet any obligation to serve by providing a customer with non-emitting renewable thermal energy, including but not limited to networked geothermal infrastructure or an electric heat pump.

 Supported by: LEAN/NCLC; Conservation Law Foundation; PowerOptions

+Statements in Support:

+Conservation Law Foundation: Redefining the LDCs’ obligation to serve can provide an opportunity for LDCs to identify opportunities for their participation in efforts to achieve net-zero greenhouse gas emissions.
+This is a potentially vital tool in Massachusetts’ transition to a clean energy future and should be considered as a viable change sooner rather than later.

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil